nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-7-26

-9:30am We have an outage at 410 Grand Street.
+9:30am We have an outage at 410 Grand Street due to construction cutting the fiber in ground.
 We are working on a fix for this now.

 2022-7-19